June 19, 2016

 Upon return back to Sumner Hall it was time to officially open the festivities beginning with the reading of a Proclamation from the Town of Chestertown, read by Council Member Linda Kuiper, honoring Juneteenth and recognition of the Board, Friends and Volunteers of the Sumner Hall.

 This was followed with a short speech by Cameron McCoy, a recent graduate of Easton High School where he was SGA President and has been honored for academic achievement as Maryland Scholar and Scholar with Distinction.
 His speech empathized that there is still much hate in the US and in the world.
 We should think of these recent attacks (Orlando, South Caroline etc) were done by a “lost man fueled by hate.”
 And when hate comes knocking at your door, how will you answer it?

-The rest of the day was filled with music; Gospel with Pilgrim Travelers and the New Gospelites, smooth jazz with the Bratcher Project and even a little folk with Andre Sisco and his friend David Jones, and finally we got to the amazing Twiddy house we rented for the weekend.
+The rest of the day was filled with music; Gospel with Pilgrim Travelers and the New Gospelites, smooth jazz with the Bratcher Project and even a little folk with Andre Sisco and his friend David Jones, and finally we went camping with an amazing tent we got from Survival Cooking.